brettz9/cypress-esm/README.md

     in Node.js to be treated as ESM modules).
 If removed, the steps above will not fail.
 One can use ESM modules without `type: "module"` by using the file extension `.mjs`, but many projects wish to change the default behavior of `.js` so that it too can be interpreted as an ESM file.
+So requiring that all other files use `.mjs` is a burden on projects.
 2. Even if changing the contents of `/cypress/plugins/index.js` (which is now interpreted as an ESM file because of `type: "module"`), the plugins file does not work with ESM-style `export default {}` as would be expected.